monisha-max/INTELLITAX_GROUP6/README.md

 Connect to your mongodb url to set up the databases<br>
 open .auth>MONGO_URI
 remove the existing url and setup your MONGO_URI<be>

+For creating the MongoDB URL:
+Follow the below steps

 Sign in to MongoDB Atlas and navigate to your cluster.<br>
 Click on the "Connect" button, then choose "Connect your application."<br>